 In 2010, Salisbury town meeting approved a Wind Energy Facilities zoning by-law and a Solar Zoning by-law.
-These two renewable energy by-laws meet the first criteria of the program requirements for the DOER Green Communities program, creating as-of-right siting for renewable energy generating facilities, research and development facilities, or manufacturing facilities.
-Additionally, the permitting process for the Wind Energy Facilities Zoning by-law meets the "expedited permitting" process requirement, the second criteria of the Green Community program.
+The Solar Zoning by-law meets the first criteria of the program requirements for the DOER Green Communities program, creating as-of-right siting for renewable energy generating facilities.
+The Town currently has as-of-right siting of renewable/alternative energy R&D and/or manufacturing facilities in the Industrial Zoning District.
+Additionally, the permitting process for the Wind Energy Facilities

+Zoning by-law meets the "expedited permitting" process requirement, the second criteria of the Green Community program.